-His big break came after yet another failed venture–by chance, he opened a letter from a Spanish company inquiring about a catalogue he started that had gone bankrupt, and saw an international reply coupon was enclosed.
+His big break came after yet another failed venture–by chance, he opened a letter from a Spanish company inquiring about a catalog he started that had gone bankrupt and saw an international reply coupon was enclosed.
 Ponzi realized that the reply coupons, which were redeemed to pay the cost of international postage, could be bought cheaply in Italy given post-World War I inflation and then resold stateside.
-Ponzi made the audacious claim that he could double an investment in 90 days, and thus the first-ever Ponzi scheme was born.
+Ponzi made the audacious claim that he could double his investment in 90 days, and thus the first-ever Ponzi scheme was born.

 The last Julio-Claudian emperor of Rome’s name is a byword for excess even today.
 The true stories about him are just as wild as the myths and rumors.